 Wines to enjoy from one of the second-floor balconies or cottage patios: The latest release of Pearl, made from 100% Vidal Blanc.
 Crisp with pineapple and stone notes that pairs nicely with local oysters.

-A number of other Virginia wineries and cideries offer lodging options including: Albemarle Cider Works in North Garden, about 15 miles southwest of Charlottesville, offers a four-bedroom farmhouse on the orchard property; Sharp Rock Vineyards in Sperryville, at the foot of the Blue Ridge Mountains, offers two private cottages on the winery property; and, Fincastle Vineyard in western, VA, offers two private guest rooms on property.
+A number of other Virginia wineries and cideries offer lodging options including: Albemarle Cider Works in North Garden, about 15 miles southwest of Charlottesville, offers a four-bedroom farmhouse on the orchard property; Sharp Rock Vineyards in Sperryville, at the foot of the Blue Ridge Mountains, offers two private cottages on the winery property.

 What is your favorite vineyard accommodations?